fmExcense/compositeurdigital.github.io/en/quiz.md

 # Quiz

-Use this type of content to guide users through a series of questions and store the resulting information.
+Use this type of content to guide the discussion through a series of questions and save the answers.

-## Use in Compositeur Digital
+## Interaction in the Compositeur Digital

-You can navigate to the previous and next page using the `<` and `>` arrows on the sides.
+You can navigate to the previous and next page using the `<` and `>` arrows.
 Depending on the type of page you can:
- - select an deselect an answer
+ - check or uncheck a value
- - move a slider
+ - select a numeric value using a slider
- - type in some text
+ - fill in text boxes
- - open a linked document
+ - open a specific document

 ## Content management